Zara Tindall: Equestrianism

-After university, Phillips began to pursue an equestrian career, in the footsteps of her parents.
-In June 2003, she announced that she had secured a sponsorship deal with Cantor Index, a leading company in spread betting, to help cover the costs of her equestrian career.
-She finished as runner-up at Burghley Horse Trials in 2003 in her first four-star event.
-Tindall missed the 2004 Summer Olympics in Athens after her horse suffered an injury during training.
+After leaving university, Phillips began to pursue an equestrian career, following in the footsteps of her parents.
+In June 2003, she announced that she had secured a sponsorship agreement with Cantor Index, a spread-betting company, to support the costs of her competitive career.
+Later that year, she finished as runner-up at the Burghley Horse Trials in her first four-star event.
+Phillips missed the 2004 Summer Olympics in Athens after her horse was injured during training.

-Riding her horse Toytown, Tindall collected individual and team gold medals at the 2005 European Eventing Championship in Blenheim, and individual gold and team silver medals at the 2006 FEI World Equestrian Games in Aachen, Germany, making her the Eventing World Champion until 2010.
-The same year, after her win in Germany, she was voted BBC Sports Personality of the Year by the British viewing public, an award her mother had won in 1971.
-She was also appointed Member of the Order of the British Empire (MBE) in the 2007 New Year Honours for her services to equestrianism.
-She won team gold at the 2007 European Eventing Championships in Italy, but did not defend her individual title in the show-jumping phase of the competition.
+Riding Toytown, Phillips won individual and team gold medals at the 2005 European Eventing Championship at Blenheim.
+She went on to win individual gold and team silver at the 2006 FEI World Equestrian Games in Aachen, Germany, becoming Eventing World Champion until 2010.
+Following her success in Germany, she was voted BBC Sports Personality of the Year, an award previously won by her mother in 1971.
+She was appointed Member of the Order of the British Empire (MBE) in the 2007 New Year Honours for services to equestrianism.
+At the 2007 European Eventing Championships in Italy, she won team gold but did not defend her individual title in the show‑jumping phase.

+The British Olympic Association selected Phillips and Toytown for the 2008 Olympic Games in Hong Kong; however, Toytown sustained an injury during training and she withdrew from the team.
+On 25 October 2008, Phillips fell from her horse, Tsunami II, at the 15th fence of a cross‑country event in Pau, France, breaking her right collarbone.
+Tsunami II broke her neck after tipping over a hedge and was put down.
+In July 2010, Musto launched a range of equestrian clothing designed by Phillips, named ZP176 after her team number when she first represented Great Britain.